Enterprise09/Enterprise09/README.md

 ## I'm TaeHo Kim <br />

 > mainly developing mobile apps, but also enjoy developing web site <br />
-> currently working on CLC - Cinema Lover Community project in Java.<br />
+> currently working on Zoom clone by use Node.js with Express, Socket.io and WebRTC.<br />

 ---